zopefoundation/grok/doc/tutorial.rst

 install your operating system's Python "dev" package.
 You also need a working C compiler (typically ``gcc``) installed, as we compile bits of Zope 3 during setup.
-Finally, you also need ``easy_install`` installed so it becomes easy to install eggs.
+Finally, you also need ``easy_install`` installed so it becomes easy to install Python packages.

 Once you are done with the prerequisites, you can install grokproject itself::